mwikstrom/scribing/docs/scribing.nestedflowselection.setimagesource.md

 ## NestedFlowSelection.setImageSource() method

-Creates an operation that sets the specified icon data in the current selection
+Creates an operation that sets the specified image source in the current selection

 <b>Signature:</b>